-And yet, still, I wouldn’t have it any other way.
-Sure, clinicians assess for lots of concerns.
-Discharge planners in hospitals look at the full clinical picture of a person before they are released into the community.
-Depending on the precipitating event of the identified patient, the length of stay in the hospital will be different.
-Lethality, homicidal ideation, violent ideation, suicidal, strengths, weaknesses, past history, all of it is assessed, right?
-But is this enough?
-I am licensed clinical social worker with a mental health diagnosis, and I still wonder about the answer to this debate.
+Clinicians can do their best to assess and predict outcomes.
+Do professionals ever really know what other people are capable of doing?
+Clinicians assess for safety concerns and look at the complete clinical picture of a person before being released into the community.
+Depending on the precipitating event of the identified person, the length of stay in the hospital will be different.
+Under consideration is past violent ideation, homicidal or suicidal ideation, lethality, strengths, weaknesses, history, all of these considered?
+And, is this enough?
+Each individual makes their own decisions moving forward.
+I work with these folks as a therapist.
+I also have a mental health diagnosis, and I still wonder about the answer to this debate on Dignity and risk.

-I support the right to fail.
+I support the Right to Fail.